josedamianm/AI_Server/readme.md

+# Note: I removed the original version of the caddy setup, in favor of what used to be caddy2.
+The original Caddy is still in caddy-orig.

 This is a collection of docker-compose files for my home lab.
 There will be a video added for each service over time.
 I will be using Hostinger for all hosting.
 Visit [Hostinger](https://hostinger.com/mattw) for more information.
 If you sign up for anything there, use coupon code `mattw` for 10% off.

 ## Services